TengyuMaVandy/mic-webgme/README.md

 The red filled circle is the token and the red arrow is for the process of the scenario we mentioned above.
 Follow the arrows to move the token and take those specific Transitions with red bar.
 When the process comes back to the 0c place, the complete scenario will be done.
 ![Alt text](https://github.com/TengyuMaVandy/mic-webgme/blob/master/readme-image/VendingMachine%20Composition%20Scenario.png?raw=true "VendingMachine Scenario")

+## Plugin
+The MiniProject2 plugin implements two main functions.
+  1. Creates a hierarchical structure of my MiniProject1 in a json file.
+  2. Creates an array of all the meta-nodes.

+Please find the json files of the plugin results in the 'project-data.zip'.

+Thank you!